Yes! Oui! Si! Hai! The 6 Best Language Learning Apps to Get You Talking

 The British app gives you vocabulary and grammar lessons based on popular songs from artists from around the world.
 It also aims to teach you about different cultures where the language is spoken.

-Currently, there’s only three language options — English, Spanish, and German — but the app claims it’s rolling out more languages soon.
-You can try the app for free, but to access all the content, you’ll need to pay $4.99 per month after the free seven-day trial.
+Currently, there’s only three language options — English, Spanish and German — but the app claims it’s rolling out more languages soon.
+You can try the app for free, but to access all the content, you’ll need to pay $19.99 a year after the free seven-day trial.

 There’s a lot of language learning apps to choose from.
 If you’re not sure where you start, download one and use the free version and stick with the one you like best.

 Contributor Sarah Li-Cain is a personal finance writer based in Jacksonville, Florida, specializing in real estate, insurance, banking, loans and credit.
-She is the host of the Buzzsprout and Beyond the Dollar podcasts.
+Freelancer William Fewox contributed to this report.